19hours/sg-statutes/Acts/Street Works Act.md

 “repealed Act” means the repealed Local Government Integration Act [Cap.
 166, 1985 Ed];

-“road related facility” includes any traffic sign, directional sign, street name sign, traffic light, bus shelter, railing, lighting apparatus and any optical, electronic, communication, monitoring or computerised equipment necessary for the control and management of traffic, and any other road related structure and facility maintained by the Authority;
+“road related facility” includes any traffic sign, directional sign, street name sign, traffic light, bus shelter, place for the parking of bicycles, power-assisted bicycles or personal mobility devices, railing, lighting apparatus and any optical, electronic, communication, monitoring or computerised equipment necessary for the control and management of traffic, and any other road related structure and facility maintained by the Authority;

 [11/2003 wef 01/08/2003]

+[Act 3 of 2017 wef 20/06/2017]

 “road structure” includes any bridge, underpass, tunnel, earth retaining wall and ancillary buildings;